eddieleeper/100-days-of-code/README.md

 I've not used [RubyMotion](http://www.rubymotion.com/) or done any iOS development before so thought it a good project for the 100 days of code project.

+Will spend at least one hour per day, but not more than two hours per day, so that I can get a sense of what can be built in 100-200 hours.

 [Daily log](log.md)

 ## Rough phase plan